BigelowLab/ecomon/README.md

 recently modified file is the correct one, but you can override the filename.

+## Working with CTD tabular data obtained by request

+This comes in a CSV file which should be rewritten as “noaa_ctd.csv.gz” (hint: use `readr::write_csv(x, "/path/to/noaa_ctd.csv.gz")`).
+Place this file into a subdirectory called “ctd” in your data path.

 ## Reading local **unstaged** data

 It’s is very simple to read the data into a data frame (well, a tibble